NearArc/Splunk-SSH-Brute-Force-Analysis/README.md

-SSH Brute Force Analysis in Splunk
+# SSH Brute Force Analysis in Splunk

 This project shows how I used Splunk Enterprise to investigate SSH brute force activity on a Linux system.
-I took system authentication logs, uploaded them into Splunk, wrote SPL searches to pull out important details, and built a dashboard that highlights the attack patterns.
+I uploaded Linux authentication logs, wrote SPL searches to extract important details, and built a dashboard that shows the attack patterns.

-Overview
+## Overview

-The goal of this project was to understand how brute force attempts show up in Linux logs and how to investigate them using Splunk.
+The goal of this project was to understand how brute force attacks appear in Linux logs and how to analyze them using Splunk.
 I focused on:

-finding the IPs that generated the most failed logins
+- finding which IPs generated the most failed logins

-identifying which usernames attackers tried
+- identifying the usernames attackers tried
+- checking invalid or unknown user attempts

-tracking activity over time
+- tracking activity over time

-checking for successful logins
+- confirming if any logins were successful

-documenting everything in an incident style format
+- documenting everything in an incident style format

-The data clearly showed automated attacks against root and several other usernames.
+The logs showed automated attacks on the root account and several invalid usernames.
 No successful logins were found.

-Dashboard Panels
+## Dashboard Panels

 The dashboard includes:

-Top attacking IP addresses
+- top attacking IP addresses

-Attempted usernames
+- attempted usernames

-Unknown or invalid user attempts
+- unknown or invalid user attempts

-SSH authentication failures over time
+- SSH authentication failures over time

-Successful login checks
+- successful login checks

-Total failure counts
+- total failure counts

-Invalid username attempts over time
+- invalid username attempts over time

-Most attempted invalid usernames
+- most attempted invalid usernames

-Activity by IP over time
+- attacking IP activity over time

-Message breakdown from the logs
+- message breakdown from the logs

-These panels give a full picture of what was happening on the system.

-SPL Queries Used
+## SPL Queries Used

-Top Attacking IPs
+### Top Attacking IPs

 sourcetype="linuxsyslog" "authentication failure"
 | rex "rhost=(?<src_ip>\d+\.\d+\.\d+\.\d+)"
 | stats count as failures by src_ip
 | sort -failures

-Attempted Usernames
+### Attempted Usernames

 sourcetype="linuxsyslog" ("authentication failure" OR "user unknown")
 | rex "user=(?<user>\S+)"
 | stats count by user
 | sort -count

-Failures Over Time
+### Failures Over Time

 sourcetype="linuxsyslog" "authentication failure"
 | timechart span=30m count

-Findings
+## Findings

-Several external IPs attempted to brute force the system
+- multiple external IPs attempted to brute force the system

-Most attempts targeted the root account
+- most attempts targeted the root account

-Attackers also tried invalid usernames like guest and test
+- attackers tried invalid usernames like guest and test

-Over 300 attempts came from nonexistent users
+- over 300 attempts were from nonexistent users

-No successful logins appeared in the logs
+- no successful logins appeared in the logs

-The pattern matched common automated scanning and password guessing
+- behavior matched typical automated scanning and password guessing

-Tools Used
+## Tools Used

-Splunk Enterprise
+- Splunk Enterprise

-SPL searches
+- SPL

-Linux system authentication logs
+- Linux authentication logs

-Incident Notes
+## Incident Notes

 A full writeup is included in the incident report file.
-It breaks down what happened using the five W structure and lists recommendations like disabling root SSH login, enabling fail2ban, and limiting SSH access.
+It explains the five W breakdown and recommended actions such as disabling root SSH login, using fail2ban, and restricting SSH access.

-What I Learned
+## What I Learned

-This project helped me get more comfortable with reading Linux logs, working with SPL, building dashboards, and recognizing brute force activity.
-It also helped me practice writing an incident style summary.
+- how to read and analyze Linux logs
+- how to write useful SPL searches
+- how to build SOC style dashboards
+- how to recognize brute force attack patterns
+- how to document incidents clearly